ohmin839/jsybuben/jsybuben-core/README.md

 ## Conversion

 ### CLI
-A command to convert text from standard input in ASCII into Aybuben in Unicode.
+`jsybubenconv` is a command to convert text from standard input in ASCII into Aybuben in Unicode.

 ```bash
 $ echo 'Barev Dzez:' | npx jsybubenconv